 You aren’t sure how to interpret a VPAT.

 Procurement officers don’t always have the expertise to know whether the accessibility barriers reported are minor and easily remedied, or major and difficult to remove.
 They may not even be sure a VPAT has been filled out properly.
-The truth is, Product A is not necessarily more accessible than Product B just because the VPAT comprises a shorter list of problems.
-Or the severity of the problems listed may be more risk.
+The truth is, Product A is not necessarily more accessible than Product B, with less severe issues, just because the VPAT comprises a shorter list of problems.

 As we’ve discussed, vendors may lack the experience, the willingness or even the trustworthiness to complete a VPAT accurately.
 Again, this is a situation in which a partner that specializes in digital accessibility can be an extremely valuable resource and ally.
 Experts can help you interpret the VPAT and advise you about any accessibility problems.

 When you make every effort to ensure that the ICT you purchase is as accessible as possible, you’re not just meeting your legal and company obligations.
 You’re demonstrating that you are inclusive and welcoming of everyone you serve, employ or do business with – whether or not they happen to have disabilities.
+Get answers to your VPAT questions by watching our “Who, What and Where: The Facts about VPATs” webinar video.
 Do what you can to get value out of a VPAT.
 You’ll find that it will be well worth it.

 An Innovative Solution